liferay/liferay-frontend-projects/packages/liferay-theme-tasks/README.md

 #### Deploy Gogo

-For Liferay 7.0 themes, there is an optional deploy command for deploying your theme via OSGi. **This task will NOT work for 6.2 themes.**
+For Liferay 7.0 themes, there is an optional deploy command for deploying your theme via OSGi. **This task will NOT work for 6.2 themes and for Docker deployment strategy.**

 ```
 gulp deploy:gogo